binjix/slackyTGguy/README.md

 9. **invite the bot to your groups**
    - in telegram, add your new bot to any groups you want it to watch

-and you're done! the bot should now be running and keeping an eye on your telegram groups. if you run into any trouble, feel free to ask for help!
+and you're done! the bot should now be running and keeping an eye on your telegram groups. if you run into any trouble, feel free to ask binji in that twitter post (assuming thats where you found this)

 ## want to help out?

-jk man i did this in like 3 hours, i'll need you to buy me food before i touch code again, don;t expect this to be maintained, but i think it just works :)
+jk man i did this in like 3 hours, i'll need you to buy me food before i touch code again, don;t expect this to be maintained, but i think it should just work :)

 ## legal stuff